In the last post I talked about meditation of two types.

 I would also like to tell you that there is no joy in concentrative meditation, in the actual practice.
 But once you start to experience a quiescent mind, you will almost be addicted to meditation.

-Concentrative meditation, though the hardest form of meditation, stills our mind like no other, and makes it powerful.
+Concentrative meditation, though the hardest form of meditation, stills the mind like no other, and makes it powerful.

 Art of Meditation